PollenNav cover

 Visualizing invisible allergens on a map without overwhelming users was the core challenge.
 I explored multiple approaches to balance information density with visual clarity.

-Version 2: 3D white map with color-coded trees
+3D white map with color-coded trees.
+Too much engineering effort to build.

 How to balance comprehensive pollen information with simplicity?